 Graduate seminars at the 40000-level may count toward requirements.
 Students are advised, however, that such courses impose special burdens of time and expertise, and admission to them is typically only by explicit approval of the instructor and may involve various prerequisites.

 To be approved for program credit, courses should meet these criteria: (1) the subject matter should include some attention to buildings and/or the arrangement of buildings and landscape elements in space; (2) the assignments must allow the student to study the built environment.
+See the list of 2019-2020 courses pre-approved for program credit, on this website.
+Courses with an ARCH cross-listing are pre-approved for minor program credit.
+If those courses also have an ARTH number, they count as eligible Art History department courses.
+If they don’t also have an ARTH number, they count as eligible courses outside the Art History department.
 If you have questions, please contact the Architectural Studies faculty advisor Katherine Taylor (firstname.lastname@example.org), including the course description and, if possible, the syllabus.

 Courses in the minor may not be double counted with the student's major(s) or with other minors.
 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

-All Art History minors write at least one research paper of 10–15 pages.
+All Architectural Studies write at least one research paper of 10–15 pages.
 A research paper can be: